awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 Grants permission to get a presigned URL to download a large deployment document\.
 This permission is evaluated when a core device receives a deployment that specifies a deployment document larger than 7 KB \(if the deployment targets a thing\) or 31 KB \(if the deployment targets a thing group\)\.
 The deployment document includes component configurations, deployment policies, and deployment metadata\.
 For more information, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.
 This feature is available for v2\.3\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.

+`greengrass:ListThingGroupsForCoreDevice`
+Grants permission to get a core device's thing group hierarchy\.
+This permission is checked when a core device receives a deployment from AWS IoT Greengrass\.
+The core device uses this action to identify whether it was removed from a thing group since the last deployment\.
+If the core device was removed from a thing group, and that thing group is the target of a deployment to the core device, then the core device removes the components installed by that deployment\.
+This feature is used by v2\.5\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.

 `greengrass:VerifyClientDeviceIdentity`
 Grants permission to verify the identity of a client device that connects to a core device\.